 Learn about the technicalities of flying – there are some great books to help.
 Look at ways to reduce your anxiety in the build up to flying, in the airport, or on the plane.
 Consider taking a fear of flying course.

 My fear of flying was so bad that for many years it stopped me flying at all.

 I am sharing everything that helped me deal with my fear of flying in the hope that they help you too.

 1. Fear of Flying – Fly Without Fear Book

-I found reading this book, written by a pilot, very helpful.
-It explained the mechanics of flying and went into detail about the likelihood of things actually happening including things like turbulence etc.
+I found reading Fly Without Fear, written by a pilot, very helpful.
+It explained the mechanics of flying in a very easy to understand way.
+It also covered detail about the likelihood of things actually happening, like turbulence for example.

 This helped me understand some of the noises you can hear such as the undercarriage going up after takeoff which I found reassuring.